Dairy and meat in Ayurveda

-Meat and dairy are considered heavy in Ayurveda.
-It increases Kapha but can also increase the acidity level in the body, which aggravates pitta dosha/the pitta body constitution.
+Heavy foods increase Kapha but can also increase the acidity levesl in the body, which aggravates pitta dosha/the pitta body constitution.
 When the body feels sluggish it can be a sign that the system is overloaded (toxins).
 It may also be a sign of a Kapha imbalance.
-For someone who is pre-dominant Pitta, a diet high in meat and dairy can cause inflammation in the joints.
+For someone who is pre-dominant Pitta, a diet high in meat and dairy can cause inflammation in the joints or skin issues.

-To maintain a healthy and balanced body, I suggest to go “meat free” 3 times a week.
-Increase cooked or steamed vegetables and get your protein from pulses such as chickpeas, beans and lentils.
-They are a great and healthy source of protein.
-If you love dairy, then make sure you choose organic yogurt, eggs and cheese.
-I don’t recommend anyone to eat dairy products every day because of it’s high fat content.
-Most non-organic dairy products are full of pesticides and the last thing you want to do is to pollute your body with chemicals.
+To maintain a healthy and balanced body, I suggest to go “meat free” 4 times a week.
+Increase cooked or steamed vegetables and get your protein from pulses and whole-grains such as chickpeas, beans, lentils, barley, quinoa.
+If you love dairy, try to introduce goats cheese and organic natural soya yoghurt in your diet.
+I don’t recommend anyone to eat dairy products every day.
+If you enjoy meat with your meals, try to eat light meat, such as turkey or chicken.
+And choose organic when possible to avoid pesticides and chemicals.

-If you feel sluggish, low on energy and chronically tired, I suggest you to remove dairy, pork, lamb and beef from your diet for at least one month.
+If you feel sluggish, low on energy and chronically tired, I suggest you to remove dairy and meat from your diet for at least one month.
 Increase wholefoods, grains and foods with energy and colors.

 I suggest the following 5 things if you feel sluggish: